 - Read and interact with a new program for anxiety and drinking weekly for 5 weeks;

 - Answer questions about your experience with the online program.

 All the information and personal details gathered during the study are completely confidential.
 Only members of the team will have access to the data, and you will not be individually identified in any publication of the results.

 Can I pull out of the study?

 Yes.
-You are free to withdraw from the research and to discontinue participation in the program at any time without having to give a reason and without prejudicing your relationship with the researchers, the University of New South Wales or Macquarie University.
+You are free to withdraw from the research and to discontinue participation in the program at any time without having to give a reason and without prejudicing your relationship with the researchers or the University of Sydney.

 Who developed the inroads program?

-The Inroads program was developed by researchers at the University of New South Wales and Macquarie University.
+The Inroads program was developed by researchers at the University of New South Wales and the University Sydney.
 The program was informed by the latest research on the link between anxiety and alcohol use, and the best ways of overcoming these issues.